The project must be a 5-year project and it must be anchored at a Danish university, hospital or other non-profit research institution.

 It is very important, that the applicant carefully reads the guidelines, before initiating the application process.
 This document contains the complete call as well as detailed instructions for the application process.

-Selected applicants will be invited for an interview on March 29, 2022 (applicants will be notified in the beginning of March 2022).
+Selected applicants will be invited for an interview on April 18, 2023 (applicants will be notified at the end of March 2023).